 As mentioned at the beginning, the Synology NAS server can last very long.
-That said, if you want to try it out, getting a used or older model is a great idea.
+If you're on a budget, getting a used or older model is a great idea.

 Generally, you want to get a model that can still run the latest version of the OS.
-DSM 7 supports all servers from the model year 2013 but DSM 7.1 is the last release that supports the model year 2015.
+DSM 7 supports all servers from the model year 2013, but DSM 7.1, which is the current latest release, requires the model year 2015 or newer.

-The point is if you want to get an older model today, it’s best to pick a 2016 or new server, though a 2013 or 2015 server will do.
+If you want an older model today, it'd be best to pick a server released some eight years ago or newer, though a 10-year-old might do.

 For over a decade, I've always used Synology for my storage needs, which are pretty extreme in my day job.
-And that aspect of the business has always been fine and dandy.
+So far, I haven't had any major issues.

-If you're thinking of getting your first Synology NAS server today, I'd recommend a go-ahead.
+So, if you're considering getting your first Synology NAS server today, I'd recommend the go-ahead.

 Pick a server with the number of drive bays that fit your needs and budget.
 You can even buy a used one or an older model — as old as those released 6 or seven years ago — and rest assured that the experience will be comparable to any brand-new server released this year.